 2. Caution - To Avoid Damage to the Charger:

-Never place the charger on top of a battery during charging.
-(Gases from the battery can damage the charger and may lead to an explosion or fire).
+- Never place the charger on top of a battery during charging.
+(Gases from the battery can damage the charger and may lead to an explosion or fire). - Never place a battery on top of the charger.